 Specifically, NuoDB Insights collects relevant data from the NuoDB database and systems environment and provides time series metrics and event monitoring data to give DBAs and operations teams visibility and control of a NuoDB Domain.
-NuoDB Insights is turned OFF by default and must be turned on before it starts collecting data.
+NuoDB Insights is not enabled by default and must be installed before it starts collecting data.
 Instructions on how to do so can be found here.

 NuoDB Insights Components